l-Demolish-l/l-Demolish-l.github.io/README.md

 * Note 2: I can install up to 30 new products before paying to check everything out.

-* Note 3: I only charge $30 every time you want to update products.

 The price is $3,000

 Please let me know if you are interested.